trallard/pycon2020-azure-functions/docs/02_functions_intro.rst

     }

 You will notice that there is a ``bindings`` element.
 This is marked as ``"direction": "in"`` which will correspond to the incoming signal to trigger the function.
-In this case, we are using a chron expression to trigger the function every day at 9:00am.
+In this case, we are using a cron expression to trigger the function every day at 9:00am.

 You will also notice that there is a ``__init__.py`` script (which is also the script file described in the ``function.json`` above).